DimPap99/University-Projects/README.md

 # UniMazeBnB
 Optional assignment regarding the use of the Branch and Bound algorithm and DFS, in order to get the optimal path in a maze.
 By changing the positions of the walls from the code it can work in any maze.
-<br> Its node has the follow format: row,column .
+<br> Each node has the follow format: row,column .
 <br>
 Letter I: The start of the maze.<br>
 Letter G: The end of the maze.